bahamas10/basher-repo/README.md

 This directory is used to store plugins for `basher`.
 Plugins consist of a single directory with 1 or more scripts in them.

-- `scripts/`

-This directory contains shared scripts that can be used by any and all `basher` plugins.
-This directory is optional and is not required for `basher` to function.

 - `nodes/`

 This directory contains a file for each node (machine) in an environment where `basher`